Get Pre-Approved For Your Car Loan Apply Now

 But why would any lender do that?

-If the dealer can motivate a purchase by forgoing the interest on your loan, they might calculate it makes good business sense in order to move inventory.
+If the dealer can motivate a vehicle purchase by forgoing the interest on your loan, they might calculate it makes good business sense in order to move inventory.

 Furthermore, this typically happens when you have already qualified for a loan with a low APR, so the dealer has calculated that the amount they are covering is acceptable.